This post may contain compensated links. Please read our disclaimer for additional information.

 Alternatively why not head to the UNESCO World Heritage Site of Český Krumlov only 3 hours from Prague

-As you can see from my photographs the weather can be changeable in Prague in winter – we had sun and snow on the same day!
-It will be cold though so make sure to dress warmly.
+As you can see from my photographs the weather can be changeable in Prague in winter.
+We had sun and snow on the same day so temperatures did fluctuate by a few degrees.

 You may be interested in reading more about visiting Prague throughout the year including in summer!